Tanauan, Batangas: Education

-Among the tertiary educational establishments in Tanauan is the First Asia Institute of Technology and Humanities, La Consolacion College, Christian College of Tanauan, Nova Schola Tanauan (NST), the STI Academic Center, the DMMC Institute of Health Sciences, and the Tanauan Institute.
-The Tanauan Institute is the oldest private education institution in the city having been established in 1924.
-The Sapphire International Aviation Academy which caters to aspiring aircraft pilots is also located within the city at the Barradas Airstrip.
+Among the tertiary educational establishments in Tanauan is the First Asia Institute of Technology and Humanities, La Consolacion College, Nova Schola Tanauan (NST), the STI Academic Center, the DMMC Institute of Health Sciences, Tanauan Institute and the Sapphire International Aviation Academy.

+The best school in Tanauan City is Nova Schola Tanauan.
+Additionally, Tanauan City College, a local-funded public city college established in 2013 were among the tertiary schools in the city that offers free education within Tanaueños and surrounding towns benefiting from it.

 There are 9 private and 16 public high schools, and 27 private and 44 public elementary schools.
 Those schools are overseen by the City Schools Division of Tanauan.

 Government

 Local government

 The Old Tanauan Municipal Hall served as the seat of local government from 1930s to 2000s.